Queen Victoria Monument, Wellington: Background and creation

 Queen Victoria was the monarch of the United Kingdom and the broader British Empire from 1837 to 1901.
-Celebrations and increased popularity following her Golden and Diamond Jubilees initiated a wave of public monuments to her across the Empire in the late 1800s, corresponding with a general international trend of nationalist sculpture and monument construction in the period.
+Celebrations and increased popularity following her Golden and Diamond Jubilees initiated a wave of public monuments to her across the Empire in the late 1800s, corresponding with a general international trend of nationalist sculpture and monument construction during this period.

 The earliest public monument to Queen Victoria in New Zealand was a wooden bust of the queen erected in 1874 at the Māori village of Ohinemutu.
 An 1899 statue of the monarch, located at Albert Park, Auckland, was commissioned following the monarch's Diamond Jubilee.
-Another statue at Christchurch was commissioned shortly prior to the Queen's death in January 1901, and was installed at Victoria Square in 1903.
+Another statue in Christchurch was commissioned shortly prior to the queen's death in January 1901, and was installed at Victoria Square in 1903.